dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 ## Host Registration
 > {{< message text="18" >}}

-PowerStore optimizes metro data paths by providing configuration options to describe the host's location in relation to the PowerStore system.
+PowerStore optimizes metro data paths by providing configuration options to describe the host's location relative to the PowerStore system.

-The driver determines which optimization to use by comparing node labels against node selector statements (`nodeSelectorTerms`) specified for a Host Connectivity option.
+The csi-powerstore driver determines which optimization to use by iterating over a set of Host Connectivity options and comparing node labels against the user-configured node selector statements (`nodeSelectorTerms`).

+On driver startup, if a node's labels satisfy the selector terms for a Host Connectivity option, a host will be registered for the node.
+Nodes that do not match any of the `nodeSelectorTerms` will remain unregistered.

+### Secret Configuration
 To utilize this feature:
 - Add labels to the cluster nodes, or make note of existing node labels, that describe the topology between the cluster nodes and the PowerStore arrays.
-- For each desired optimization option, create a set of `nodeSelectorTerms` to describe a set of nodes.
+- For each desired Host Connectivity option, create a set of `nodeSelectorTerms` to describe a set of nodes.
-- Add these `nodeSelectorTerms` to the secret.yaml to be used to generate the `powerstore-config` Secret.
+- Update the secret.yaml file used to generate the `powerstore-config` Secret.

-On driver startup, if a node's labels satisfy the selector terms for an optimization option, a host will be registered for the node.
+Below are some examples that demonstrate what `nodeSelectorTerms` might look like for different metro topologies.

 `nodeSelectorTerms` follow Kubernetes' Node Affinity format -- `requiredDuringSchedulingIgnoredDuringExecution`.
 For more information, see
 [Assigning Pods to Nodes: Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), and for the full API